mrgudenheim/fftae/README.md

 - Frames are dependent on the following settings:
 	MON.SHP uses Sp2 files based on animation index, so the frames retrieved may change depending on which animation is selected.
-	WEP.SHP offsets the selection vertically based on weapon id OTHER.SHP offsets the selection based on the type
+	WEP.SHP offsets the selection vertically based on weapon id OTHER.SHP offsets the selection vertically based on the "other type"

 # Future Improvements
 - Improve UI